 The study team notes that the DITL data collection period is 48 hours, matching exactly delegation NS TTL.
 Thus if a client was doing "perfect" caching based on the delegation NS TTL, we would only see one query from it (per TLD) during the entire data period.

-The study team did find 20% of the IPs made only one request for delegated TLDs during collection.
+The study team did find 20% of the IPs made only one request for delegated TLDs during the data collection period.
 However, 90% of those IPs issued 10 or fewer queries – which is not a behavior typically exhibited by a recursive name server.
 A typical recursive server would send a much higher number of queries – especially queries for non-existent domains.
 Thus, the study team concludes that a majority of these IPs are in fact non-recursive resolvers.

 Study Methodology: To simplify the analysis, we first sorted the pcap files by source IP address.
 We generated a list of delegated TLDs from an archived root zone file.
 Most of the analysis is performed on queries for delegated TLDs only, as queries for undelegated TLDs (aka “NXDomains”) are subject to negative caching and will not be affected by changes to root zone TTLs.